WICG/PEPC/explainer.md

 granted" states (e.g. a state of `prompt` vs `denied`) as the goal is to provide the user with a way forward to grant the required permission to the site, regardless of what permission state they currently find themselves in.
 Therefore only a `:granted` CSS pseudo-class is proposed.

+Sites may wish to modify the appearance (or hide) the PEPC when it fails validation.
+Therefore a `:invalid` CSS pseudo-class is also proposed.
+The invalid pseudo-class is applied when the element's validation status changes because of 'style' 'type_count' or 'illegal_subframe' reasons.
+The style should not be set when the element is not valid for transient reasons.

 The PEPC should be used in parallel with the Permissions API which already provides the necessary support to allow a site to respond to permission status